-4. SCUBA DIVING IN FLORES
+4) SCUBA DIVING IN FLORES

-An hours flight east from Denpasar lies the port town Labuan Bajo – the landing spot to the island of Flores and the gateway to underwater adventure, with world famous dive sites and marine parks just sitting off shore.
+An hours flight east from Denpasar lies the port town Labuan Bajo – the landing spot to the island of Flores and the gateway to underwater adventure, with world-famous dive sites and marine parks just sitting offshore.
 Strong currents lure in huge pelagic fish and on any given day you are likely to spot pods of dolphins, schooling reef sharks, manta rays and mola-mola (sunfish), not to mention the thousands of colourful fish and coral beds that resemble rainbow-like gardens.

-I booked my first full day of diving with Divers Paradise Komodo, which is a fantastic company to dive with no matter how experienced you are, as they offer tailor made experiences to suit you.
+I booked my first full day of diving with Divers Paradise Komodo, which is a fantastic company to dive with no matter how experienced you are, as they offer tailor-made experiences to suit you.
 As an experienced open water diver I was keen to spot some ocean giants and went searching for sharks at Castle Rock, The Cauldron and Tatawa Besar.

-Although the scuba diving in this area is out of this world, there is plenty to see above sea level too.
+Although scuba diving in this area is out of this world, there is plenty to see above sea level too.
 Book yourself onto a day’s sailing trip around Komodo National Park for a plethora of once in a lifetime experiences.
 The tours start extremely early which means you can catch the sunrise while sailing to the first destination: Padar Island.
-Surrounded by bright turquoise sea, this is a bizarrely formed island with several white sandy crescent shaped bays and a steep crest of mountain that runs through the middle with breathtaking panoramic views.
+Surrounded by bright turquoise sea, this is a bizarrely formed island with several white sandy crescent-shaped bays and a steep crest of the mountain that runs through the middle with breathtaking panoramic views.

 The next stop on our journey was Komodo Island.
-Everything about this place seems prehistoric, from the rusty red volcanic hills and jagged coastline to the gargantuan dragon like beasts that wander freely.
+Everything about this place seems prehistoric, from the rusty red volcanic hills and jagged coastline to the gargantuan dragon-like beasts that wander freely.

-After our scaley encounter we headed to Pink Beach for some rest and relaxation.
+After our scaley encounter, we headed to Pink Beach for some rest and relaxation.
 The sand gets its colour from red coral off-shore that breaks off and mixes in with the white sand, creating a beautifully soft pink coastline with a backdrop of green hills, blue skies and crystal clear turquoise seas.